 Currently, you can find migration services from Magento to Shopify anywhere from the internet.
 However, to choose the right company and ensure your migration journey would go as smoothly as possible, you need to really consider carefully.
-That’s why we recommend you have a look at LitExtension - Shopping Cart Migration Expert.
+That’s why we recommend you have a look at LitExtension - The World's #1 Shopping Cart Migration Expert.

 LitExtension is by far the best migration service for online merchants with the customer satisfaction of 98% on Trustpilot.

 Review source: Trustpilot

-In the next paragraphs, I would be guiding you through the data transfer process using LitExtension automated tool.
+In the next paragraphs, I would be guiding you through the data transfer process using LitExtension's automated service.

 First, log in or sign in your Google account on LitExtension site.
 After the registration, you’ll see the main Dashboard with 4 stages of migration process including Setup, Demo Migration, Full Integration, and Completed.